JavisOkeyWalker/Ubuntu/Lab11/Lab11.md

 3. Capturing `google.com` traffic:
    - Was there a difference in output from `curl` when using `http` or `https`?
    - Was there a difference in packet content in `tcpdump` when using `http` or `https`? ` Yes, in the http dump there were 14 captured packets and 18 received, but in https there were 35 captures and 43 received. `
-   - What caused the difference?
+   - What caused the difference? `the https is more encrypted which causes more data to be moved. `
 4. Save capture to a file:
    Read capture from a file:
    Don't forget to `commit` and `push` your capture to your `Lab11` folder.